GiorgioLimoncella/NonDifferentialityTest/README.md

 ## Instructions on How to Run the Non-differentiality Test

 1. Download the repository by clicking the green "Code" button at the top and selecting "Download ZIP."
-2. Open the to_run_non_differentiality_test.R file located in the Rscript folder.
+2. Open the `to_run_non_differentiality_test.R` file located in the `Rscript` folder.
-3. Define the characteristics of the validation sample:
+3. Define the characteristics of the validation sample (line 36):
     - Sample size
     - Observed prevalences
-    - Positive Predictive Value (PPV)
+    - Positive Predictive Values
-4. Set the test parameters:
+4. Set the test parameters (line 68):
     - Significance level (alpha)
     - Number of bootstrap samples
 5. Source the script to run the test.
-6. Check the results in the generated folder 09_Test_results/DATE_TIME/.., where you will find:
+6. Check the results in the generated folder 09_Test_results/_DATE_TIME_/.., where you will find:
     - A plot of the empirical bootstrap distribution of the test statistic.
     - A CSV file containing the empirical distribution of the test statistic.
     - A CSV file summarizing the parameters you set.